girlbossceo/conduwuit/DIFFERENCES.md

 - Declare various missing Matrix versions and features at `/_matrix/client/versions`
 - Add support for serving server and client well-known files from conduwuit using `well_known_client` and `well_known_server` options
 - Add non-standard sliding sync proxy health check (?) endpoint at `/client/server.json` that some clients such as Element Web query using the `well_known_client` or `well_known_server` config options
+- Send a User-Agent on all of our requests (`conduwuit/0.7.0-alpha+conduwuit-0.1.1`) which strangely was not done upstream since forever.
+Some providers consider no User-Agent suspicious and block said requests.